Mobile technology: Supercomputing

 Throughout the last decade smartphone SOCs (System on a Chip) have rapidly gained speed to catch up to desktop-class CPUs and GPUs.
 Modern smartphones are capable of performing similar tasks compared to computers, with speed and efficiency.
 Efficiency is what drives the mobile-first society where smartphones are ubiquitous.
 Computational speed measured in FLOPS of smartphone chips has been measured to be as closely powerful as a rat's neurological column.
 With the rapid development in the smartphone's SOCs will soon be powerful enough to replace computer chips for the most part in the consumer market as smartphone SOCs are cheaper and very efficient while being as powerful if not more.

 6G Connectivity

-On the go, connectivity is more important than ever as smartphones are adapting to more and more tasks that one has to do sitting in front of a computer.
-6G connectivity will bring a whole futuristic realm that is yet not possible.
-Such as holographic, virtual reality, autonomous driving, etc. With ten times the speed of 5G, 6G can prove to blend virtual reality within the real world to give an immersive experience.
-6G has many applications in almost every industry.
-Internet-connected devices are ubiquitous, and hyper-connectivity like 6G will provide latency-free communication for a robust automation server.
+Some people have proposed that 6G connectivity would bring about holographic, virtual reality, autonomous driving, etc. Theoretically suggested to be ten times the speed of 5G.

 Smartphone metamorphosis

 Smartphone companies try to blend form and function for optimal value for customers.
 Where some companies have come out with radical designs that totally change the norm of a phone design.
 Like the Samsung Galaxy Fold for example, which was a foldable phone that had a bendable screen.
 This was a prototype when it debuted but with three iterations and other companies adopting the design.
 With the new design, the retail price experienced a hike but soon as there will be more competition, prices will follow the market.
 The flexible screen technology gives opportunities to new design opportunities.
 The screen size has also played a big role in the smartphone industry as it has allowed companies to pack more tech into the body as well cater towards the high demand for big-screen smartphones.
 The first popular touchscreen smartphone which was the first iPhone Apple introduced in 2007 had a screen size of approximately 3.5".
 That has almost doubled to 6.7" for Apple's lineup of smartphones, while other companies have even crossed the size of 7".